-Visiting your dentist regularly is a good idea if you would like to keep your teeth strong and healthy.
-With that said, did you know that there are even more reasons to visit your dentist than simply ensuring good oral health and hygiene?
-There are a wide variety of issues that a dentist can help diagnose and treat, and that includes some that you might not even consider.
-Sleep apnea, for example, is something that you can actually receive help from your dentist for.
+Visiting an orthodontist is a good idea if you would like to keep your teeth strong and healthy over a lifetime.
+With that said, did you know that there are even more reasons to visit your orthodontist than simply ensuring good oral health?
+There are a wide variety of issues that an orthodontist can help diagnose and treat, and that includes some that you might not even consider.
+Sleep apnea, for example, is something that you can actually receive help from your orthodontist for.
 In fact, we can help treat the issue so that you can get to sleep and stay that way safely.

 What is sleep apnea?

 Sleep apnea is a relatively common condition where your breathing pauses as you sleep.
 These pauses can last anywhere from a second or two to several minutes, and they can even occur hundreds or thousands of times while you sleep.
 Sleep apnea is a chronic issue that can have a real impact upon your ability to sleep well.
-Every time that your breath pauses, you usually unconsciously pull yourself out of deep sleep in order to correct the issue.
-This means that instead of getting hours of deep sleep that can help restore your energy and heal your body and mind, you end up with a night’s rest that is commonly disturbed.
+Every time that your breathing pauses, you usually unconsciously pull yourself out of deep sleep in order to correct the issue.
+This means that instead of getting hours of deep sleep that can help restore your energy and heal your mind and body, you end up with a night's rest that is commonly disturbed.
 If left untreated, sleep apnea can increase you risk of health problems including High Blood Pressure, Stroke, Heart Failure, Diabetes, Depression, worsening of ADHD and Headaches.